AnnMarieW/dash-more-components/README.md

 ## Timer

-This component is based on the discussion in [#857](https://github.com/plotly/dash-core-components/issues/857).
+The Timer component is based on the discussion in [#857](https://github.com/plotly/dash-core-components/issues/857).

 The Timer is a convenient way to enhance the UI and the performance of your Dash app.
 It has all of the features of the dcc.Interval component plus some new properties - such as a timer that either counts up or counts down.